robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 For each experiment, we clear the whole database and only insert those number of records.

-For MySQL1, we use SQL to import each of the record For MySQL2, we use import command to import all the records in a batch For MongoDB, we use the following script to perform the records insertion
+For MySQL1, we use SQL to import each of the record For MySQL2, we use import command to import all records in one batch For MongoDB1, we use db.table.insert() to import each of the record For MongoDB2, we use .... to import all records in one batch

 Database
 (INSERT)   100    1000    10000   100000    1000000
 ---------------------------------------------------
-MySQL1
-MySQL2
-MongoDB
+MySQL1   1.346  12.485  126.883   1300.0(*) 13000.0(*)
+MySQL2   0.138   0.355    1.194	   3.995     31.317
+MongoDB1
+MongoDB2

+(*) Not tested but projected value

 Plot it with line chart